 The distinct wavelengths of UVR used for phototherapy have different depths of penetration and interact with a specific range of molecules.
 As a consequence, each form of phototherapy has unique photochemical and photobiologic properties with respect to potency, side effects, and diseases in which they are effective (Fig. 198-1).

 Summary of effects from ultraviolet A (UVA), psoralen and ultraviolet A (PUVA), or ultraviolet B (UVB) treatment.
 Detailed discussion in text.
 Boxes in purple indicate effects of either UVA and/or PUVA only, boxes in green indicate effects of both UVB and UVA and/or PUVA.
-The bottom two rows of boxes indicate clinical relevance of ...
+The bottom two rows of boxes indicate clinical ...